 Torre Sant’Andrea beach is stunning and it has many sections.
 There is a nice sandy part that’s perfect for families and several rocky parts that are super stunning.

 Make a day trip here and spend a few hours here exploring this area.
 You can also cliff jump here.

-Lecce is called the Florence of South.
+Lecce is called the Florence of the South.
 It is an ancient city that I absolutely fell in love with!
 All the buildings here are beige and it is amazing to walk in Lecce’s old town.
-However, if you have spent enough time in Florence, you can skip Lecce to save time.
+It definitely isn’t as busy as Florance.